Mean-variance dynamic portfolio allocation with transaction costs: a Wiener chaos expansion approach: Benchmark models

-An easy approach consists in applying the framework described in Section \ref{sec:mean-var}, while ignoring costs.
-The costs are removed from the portfolio value but do not impact the strategy.
+A natural an simplified approach consists in applying the framework described in Section \ref{sec:optimal-solution}, while ignoring costs.
+Costs are removed from the portfolio value but do not impact the strategy.
 Theoretically, we look for an optimal strategy whose costs are refunded.
-The control $(\alpha_n^{\star})_n$, solution to \eqref{sys:cost2}, are obtained by temporally setting $\nu=0$ during the resolution.
-Formally, we directly solve \be \tag{$E^{\gamma}_0$}
+The control $(\alpha_n^{\star})_n$, are solution to \eqref{sys:cost2} by temporally setting $\nu=0$ during the resolution.
+Formally, we solve \be \tag{$E^{\gamma}_0$}

-\ee Then, the real quantity in risk free asset at stake is deduced with the auto-financing relation and by removing costs with the real value of $\nu$.
+\ee Then, the real quantity in risk free asset at stake is deduced with the auto-financing relation and by removing costs generated by the real value of $\nu$.
 Formally, after maximizing \eqref{system_ignored-cost}, the generated cost $\mathcal{C}_N$ is computed and removed to obtain the real portfolio value $\tilde{V}_N=\tilde{X}_N-\mathcal{C}_N$.
 This strategy is implemented in order to observe the effect of costs on optimal strategies.